galetaire/spahousing/pages/posts/realprice.md

 ![Equation](https://math.vercel.app?from=Real\:value\:overrated\:_{t}=Nominal\:value\:_{t}-Overrated\:Inflation\:_{t})

-Where _t_ means the reference year, being the _Overrated inflation_ the following expression:
+Where _t_ means the reference year, and _Overrated inflation_ is the following expression:

 ![Equation](https://math.vercel.app/?bgcolor=auto&from=Overrated\:Inflation\:_{t}=\displaystyle\sum\limits_{t=1985}^n\:\frac{Nominal\:value\:_{t}\:\times\:Inflation\:rate\:_{t}}{100})

 Where the sum expression starts at the year 1985(_t_), and ends at the year _(n)_.
 Let's see a basic example for the year 1987(_n_).

 As for the _Overrated inflation_, it is the sum of the years 1985, 1986 and 1987:

 ![Equation](https://math.vercel.app?from=Overrated\:Inflation\:_{1987}=\frac{204\:\times\:8,83\:}{100}\:+\:\frac{244\:\:\times\:8,80\:}{100}+\frac{308\:\:\times\:5,26\:}{100}=55,70)